yua10/rock_paper_Scissors/week-1/version-control/git_flow.md

-# Git Flow 🏆
+# Git/Github Flow 🏆

-This is the Git flow you will need to follow in your Project weeks.
+This is the Git/Github flow you will need to follow in your Project weeks:

 1. Choose a person from your group who will be in charge of **Steps 2-13**
 2. This one person creates a folder on their local machine